TayHobbs/TayHobbs.github.io/_posts/2014-09-01-recreating-the-bootstrap-table.markdown

 categories: CSS
 ---

-I recently had a situation at where I wanted to use a Bootstrap table style, but be able to expand the row to show additional information.
+I recently had a situation where I wanted to use a Bootstrap table style, but be able to expand the row to show additional information.
 After having difficulty with trying to do this with a Bootstrap table directly, I decided to create my own table matching Bootstrap's style, because tables were already being used in other places.
 This turned out to be easier than I originally expected.
 Using Bootstrap's built in columns and some custom CSS, we can get the look fairly simply.